Independent operators

 Next steps

-When we receive the questionnaire and documentation, we will review it and make a ruling of either independent operator or employee.
-We will send decision letters to both the principal and owner/operator advising them of the decision.
+We'll review the questionnaire and documentation and make a ruling of either independent operator or worker (employee).
+We'll send decision letters to both the principal and owner/operator advising them of the decision.

 FAQs